 Regardless of the tools the Fed uses to get there, interest rates will be elevated over time.
 The questions are, then, "How much will the Fed lift short-term rates?" (aka "volume"), "How long will it take them to get to their likely peaks?" (aka "duration"), and "How fast will they move them there?" (aka "velocity").
 Obviously, for homebuyers, the final question is, "Where will mortgage rates be when higher short-term rates are in place?"

-It bears noting that the Fed will begin its next campaign in a very unusual position, since nominal interest rates hover near zero.
+It bears noting that the Fed began its campaign in a very unusual position, since nominal interest rates hovered near zero.
 It also should be noted that the economy seems to be particularly sensitive to interest-rate changes in this cycle, so there is a risk for unintended economic damage if the Fed moves too fast or too far.
 Homeowners, homebuyers and those in the mortgage market remember well the effects on the housing and refinance markets in mid-2013, when a spike in mortgage rates happened in the aftermath of then-Fed Chairman Bernanke's comments that suggested QE would eventually come to a conclusion.
 Starting in May 2013, average 30-year fixed rates rose by more than a full percentage point over a 10-week period.

 Changes to the downside

 It's fair enough to say that history is likely to be a lousy guide to the future, but it's all we have to go on to make judgments.
 Since the 1980s, there have been 10 fed cycles for rates, both up and down.
 There have been periods of pretty pronounced increases, but decreases have been generally larger; for example, a downdraft from 1989-1992 saw a full 6.75 percent chopped off of the Federal funds rate as it shrank from 9.75 percent to 3 percent.
 Other declines of similar size include a 5.875 percent cut from 1983-1986, and more recently, a 5.5 percent slide from 2000-2003.
-The most recent episode of 2006-2008 was a sizable 5.125 one as well, and left us at today's historically low levels.
+The most recent episode of 2006-2008 was a sizable 5.125 one as well, and left rates at historically low levels.

 Changes to the upside

 So much for the downside of rates.
 Given that interest rates have generally been declining for 30-plus years since the inflation-fueled rates of the early 1980s, the Fed has arguably had some leeway in raising rates, since many of yesterday's "lows" were still elevated by historical standards.
 The Fed has exercised somewhat more caution in raising rates when needed, with the largest increase occurring from 2003 lows to 2006 highs, a cumulative increase of 4.75 percent in the Funds Rate.
 Other smaller cyclical increases of 3.875 percent (1986-1989), 3.25 percent (1982-1983) and a flat 3 percent in 1992-1993 have been seen.
-The smallest of the increase bunch was just 1.75 percent from a 1998 low to a year 2000 peak for the very short cycle.
+The smallest of the increase bunch was just 1.75 percent from a 1998 low to a year 2000 peak for this very short cycle.

 Average or typical "volume"

 For the last 10 Fed cycles of rates (both up and down) the average cumulative move is 4.125 percent.
-From the near-zero level where we'll begin the process when the Fed does begin to increase short-term interest rates, history suggests, when the cycle of raising rates is completed, that this process would leave us with a Federal funds rate of about 4.25 percent, all things considered.
+From the near-zero level where we'll begin the process when the Fed does begin to increase short-term interest rates, history suggests, when the cycle of raising rates is completed, that this process would leave us with a federal funds rate of about 4.25 percent, all things considered.
 However, as noted above, the Fed has at times expressed more caution in raising rates than lowering them, or at least limited how far they have gone.
 In this way, the average upward move for the Fed over the last 10 cycles has been about 3.25 percent, which would leave us with a Funds rate of about 3.375 percent.
 As we're starting from such a low point, and with it likely that the Fed will want some space to lower rates when the next downcycle begins, we're probably going to see an upcycle for the Fed Funds rate of perhaps 3.875 percent -- landing us at a nice round 4 percent for the Fed's key policy tool.

 Average or typical "duration"